gpbl/react-day-picker/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Clone [this CodeSandbox](https://codesandbox.io/s/XDAE3x0W8) to reproduce the bug.
+Clone https://codesandbox.io/s/react-day-picker-8-vl4ry to reproduce the bug.

-Steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.